 The Department of Residential Life participates in an online Facebook application called RoomSync.
 RoomSync allows students to perform their own online search for a roommate that is also registered at Minnesota State University, Mankato.

 Roommate matches made on RoomSync are UNOFFICIAL and are NOT automatically added to the Minnesota State University, Mankato Housing Reservation Application.
-RoomSync users are responsible for requesting each other as roommates through E-services or on the Housing Reservation Application where both parties must write each other's name and TechID number on the form provided to make the RoomSync match official.
+RoomSync users are responsible for requesting each other as roommates through E-services or on the Housing Reservation Application where both parties must write each other's name and TechID and StarID number on the form provided to make the RoomSync match official.